deta/cloud-docs/docs/cli/commands.md

 #### Notes

-- `deta deploy` will ignore the following files and folders when deploying a micro.
+`deta deploy` will ignore the following files and folders when deploying a micro:

   - all files and folders with names starting with a `.` (both in unix and windows systems)
   - all files and folders with *hidden* attribute in windows systems
   - vim swap files